jasperthebest/reactjs-WeatherReport/README.md

+You can see project inside build folder by running it from server or localhost.

-Check build for final output.
-You can run by using this comment:
+You can also run code by using below command.

-npm init

-Then use this code

 npm start

 or

-Yarn start
+yarn start

 What we are looking for
 This exercise is to examine your technical knowledge, reasoning and engineering principals.
 There are no tricks or hidden agendas.
 We are looking for a demonstration of your experience and skill using current software development technologies and methods.